RESETTLEMENT

 Shannon Ericson (She/Her)

 Shannon Ericson grew up in Minneapolis/St. Paul, Minnesota where a substantial Hmong and Somali refugee community have settled over the past several decades.
 This sparked her journey to work with the refugee community.
 With nearly one year experience working in refugee foster care in Michigan and nearly seven years in refugee resettlement in Chicago, Shannon now works in a community program connecting refugees and immigrants with mental health services in the Chicagoland area.
 Shannon holds a Bachelor’s degree in social work and a Master’s degree in international grassroots community development, which led her to live and study in Nairobi, Kenya for nearly two years.
-She speaks fluent English, Spanish and conversational Swahili and can provide information about US resettlement for those with questions.
+She speaks fluent English, Spanish, and conversational Swahili and can provide information about US resettlement for those with questions.

 Email: sc.ericson27@gmail.com